-If a route driver misses part of his/her route to drive an activity trip they will not be paid for the missed route.
+If a route driver misses part of their route to drive an activity trip they will not be paid for their missed route.

 If a driver is required to stay overnight, the driver's expenses will be paid by the group requesting the trip.
+Ex.
+Meals, lodging, ect.